Rock Hill Weapon Offense Lawyer

 Types of Firearm Offenses

-At Bruce Law Firm, I take your gun rights and your freedom seriously.
-If you are facing charges for a weapons offense in South Carolina, count on my firm to present a strong defense on your behalf.
+At Bruce Law Firm, we take your gun rights and your freedom seriously.
+If you are facing charges for a weapons offense in South Carolina, count on our firm to present a strong defense on your behalf.

-As a Rock Hill weapon offense attorney I have the knowledge and experience to handle all types of charges, including:
+As a Rock Hill weapon offense lawyer, Attorney Bruce has the knowledge and experience to handle all types of charges, including:

 - Unlawful carrying of a handgun